leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter04/03-Understanding Equality.md

 This works because the authors of the String class implemented a standard method called equals() to check the values inside the String rather than the string reference itself.

+In case you are wondering, the authors of StringBuilder did not implement equals().
+If you call equals() on two StringBuilder instances, it will check reference equality.
+You can call toString() on StringBuilder to get a String to check for equality instead.

     var name = "a";
     var builder = new StringBuilder("a");
     System.out.println(name == builder); // DOES NOT COMPILE